 We support SuDS which provide benefits of reduction in flood risk, improvement in water quality, biodiversity and amenity.
-Sewers for Adoption 8th Edition (SfA8), published by Water UK, clarifies in Part C the components of Sustainable Drainage Systems which can be adopted by Sewerage Undertakers.
+Design and Construction Guidance, published by Water UK, clarifies in Part C the components of Sustainable Drainage Systems which can be adopted by Sewerage Undertakers.
 We will consider adoption of a wider variety of SuDS components including swales, ponds, rills and soakaways, if built to adoptable standards.